Patternslib/Patterns/demo/checked-flag/documentation.md

       <label class="unchecked"><input type="radio" name="radio"/> White</label>
     </fieldset>

-As you can see the fieldset and both labels have gotten a new class which matches the selection state of the radio button.
+As you can see, the fieldset and both labels have gotten a new class which matches the selection state of the radio button.